dseichter/yahac/docs/docs/automation.md

 # Automation

-Each yahac client can be integrated into the Homa Assistants' Automation.
+Each yahac client can be integrated into the Home Assistants' Automation.

 If you have enabled MQTT, yahac automatically subscribes to the following topic:

 * `yahac/<computername>/command`
 * `yahac/<computername>/notify`

-Replace the computername with your yahac client and adjust your payload, see below.
+Replace the computername with your yahac client name (be aware, that only lower-case without special characters) and adjust your payload, see below.

 ## Example

-This example automation will run test_mqtt_script.sh, located within my home directory, after the client is connected (startup of the yahac client).
+This example automation will run test_mqtt_script.sh, located within the home directory, after the client is connected (startup of the yahac client).

 ```YAML
 alias: yahac Test